carowar0/d-590-ssbm-summit/README.md

 # d-590-ssbm-summit

-I'm creating a web app that analyzes the performance of gamers who play Super Smash Bros Melee at Smash Summit, a series of national invitational tournaments.
-I'm using data from https://www.kaggle.com/datasets/thomasdubail/super-smash-bros-database.
-I am specifically only using data related to Super Smash Bros Melee, and not Ultimate.
+I created a web app that analyzes the performance of gamers who play Super Smash Bros Melee at Smash Summit, a national invitational tournament series.
+I obtained my raw data from https://www.kaggle.com/datasets/thomasdubail/super-smash-bros-database, but eventually filtered and transformed it until it became "ss_players.csv".

-I plan on creating the following functions for my web app:
+My web app has the following functions:
-- the ability to search/filter/sort results from specific Smash Summits, as well as from the players that participated in them
+- the ability to search/filter/sort data from specific Smash Summits, as well as from the players that participated in them
-- data visualization for summary statistics of interest (e.g. a player's win rate over time, etc.)
+- data visualization for statistics of interest, e.g. a histogram and scatter plot
+- a tool that groups players into a specified number of clusters
-- a model that predicts a player's placement in a specific Smash Summit based on their performance at previous tournaments, etc.
+- a decision tree that predicts whether a player will place in the top 8 at a specific Smash Summit